 “Feel encouraged by the wealth of info. & advice provided addressing my concerns.
 I know specifically what I need to do before the next appt.
 Dr. B. is impressive with her range of knowledge & conveys what she knows well & is compassionate.” – April 2013

-As a naturopathic physician, Dr. Kadakia works with her patients to address whatever ails them.
+Dr. Kadakia works with adult patients to address whatever ails them.
 Areas that she focuses on include:

 Treatment Plans may include a combination of the following therapies: